fend25/staking_iife_demo/README.md

 #### Overview

-Stakes the amount of native tokens
+Unstakes all stakes.
+Moves the sum of all stakes to the `reserved` state.
+After the end of week this sum becomes completely free for further use.

 #### Arguments

-`totalStaked` function output
+`totalStaked` function arguments

 #### Returns